ray33ee/DHPiVPN/readme.md

 Setting up a double-hop VPN is not an easy task, especially for those new to networking and its principles.
 DHPiVPN aims to make this process easy.
 It is important to note that some aspects may need configuring as they won't apply to all cases.
 A list of such changes is given below

+# Features

+[Write paragraph summarising the features of DHPiVPN]

+* List - Include a list of all featrures with more detail

 # Installation

 Installing DHPiVPN is quite simple.
 The only prerequisite is a static IP, as the installer takes care of the rest!
 (It is important to note that automatically configuring a static IP from DHPiVPN was deemed pointless as the user will almost certainly be installing from a headless configuration, with a static IP already configured.)